sisihagen/website/content/fr/imprint/index.md

 In this data protection declaration, we use, inter alia, the following terms:

 a) Personal data
-Personal data means any information relating to an identified or identifiable natural person (“data subject”).
+Personal data means any information relating to an identified or identifiable natural person ("data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 b) Data subject
 Data subject is any identified or identifiable natural person, whose personal data is processed by the controller responsible for the processing.